stever00/PVSandZandBlockchains/README.md

-# PVS and Blockchains
+# PVS, Z and Blockchains
-Modelling blockchains in PVS---from the absurdly abstract to the more-or-less real
+Modelling blockchains in PVS and Z---from the absurdly abstract to the more-or-less real

 (Notes below from a talk I gave at Data61 in Setpember 2018)